 Confusion pursue thee over thy plains!
 Ruin overtake thee, thou king of the world!
-Few be tysteps to thy grave; and let one virgin mourn thee!
+Few be thy steps to thy grave; and let one virgin mourn thee!
 Let her be like Comala, tearful in the days of her youth!
 Why hast thou told me, Hidallan, that my hero fell?
-I might have hoped a little while his return; I might have hoped a little while his return; I might have deceived me with his appearance; the wind of the hill might have been the sound of his horn in mine ear.
+I might have hoped a little while his return; I might have thought I saw him on the distant rock; a tree might have deceived me with his appearance; the wind of the hill might have been the sound of his horn in mine ear.
 O that I were on the banks of Carun! that my tears might be warm on his cheek!

-He lies not on the banks of Carun; on Ardven heroes raise his tomb.
+He lies not on the banks of Carun: on Ardven heroes raise his tomb.
 Look on them, O moon! from thy clouds; be thy beam bright on his breast, that Comala may behold him in the light of his armour!

 Stop, ye sons of the grave, till I behold my love!
 He left me at the chace alone.
 I knew not that he went to war.
 He said he would return with the night; the king of Morven is returned!
-Why didst thou not tell me that he would fall, O trembling dweller of the rock!\ Thou sawest him in the blood of his youth; but thou didst not tell Comals!
+Why didst thou not tell me that he would fall, O trembling dweller of the rock!\ Thou sawest him in the blood of his youth; but thou didst not tell Comala!